top of page

 Thanks for your interest!

-Since music and sound is a part of our very being, we must acknowledge that we can harness the positive impact it can have on our WELLBEING - whether that is physically, socially, mentally or emotionally.
+Since music and sound is a part of our very being, we can consciously harness their positive impact on our wellbeing - physically, mentally, emotionally, and socially.

-Hayley, who holds a Masters Degree in Music Therapy (Nordoff Robbins), a Bachelor's degree in Music and is a qualified Sound Therapy Practitioner (Levels 1, 2 & 3 - accredited by the International Practitioners of Holistic Medicine) is the owner of Resounding Wellness North, a company that has a two pronged approach to using sound and music for wellness.
+Hayley holds a Master’s Degree in Music Therapy (Nordoff Robbins), a Bachelor’s degree in Music, and is a qualified Sound Therapy Practitioner (Levels 1, 2 & 3), accredited by the International Practitioners of Holistic Medicine.
+She is also the founder of Resounding Wellness North — a practice rooted in a two-pronged approach to using sound and music for wellness.

 Your music.